PiotrOchal/Red-Blue-Square-Game/README.rst

 Version 1 vs version 0
 ----------------------

-Version 1 has white square, if you touch it is game over
+Version 1 has white square, if you touch it is game over.

 Installation on Windows